Chicken with Greek Avgolemono Sauce

 Avgolemono means egg-lemon — which instantly tells you what the secret ingredient is here.
 The egg is what gives this sauce it’s richness and acts as a thickener.
 All it takes is 3 ingredients — chicken stock, lemon juice, and eggs.
 It’s practically like magic.

 You may recall that one of my Top 10 Recipes of 2016 was my Slow Cooker Greek Lemon Chicken Soup (Avgolemono).
 This sauce stems from that recipe, and is one that I’ve enjoyed since I was young.

 I honestly have no idea why I’ve never made a dish with Greek avgolemono sauce at home, and knew it was time to change that.
-This 30-Minute Chicken with Greek Avgolemono Sauce is very kid-friendly, and even feels kind of fancy.
+This chicken avgolemono is very kid-friendly, and even feels kind of fancy.

 How’s that for a week night meal?